 - Able to multitask, set priorities, follow through on details, and complete assignments in a reasonable time period

-- Conducts self in an exemplary manner through leadership, honesty, integrity and holds self to a higher standard of behavior.
-Uses good judgment in decision making, problem-solving and mentoring children, young adults, and other SIG staff
+- Conducts self in an exemplary manner through leadership, honesty, integrity and holds self to a higher standard of behavior

-- Adheres to policies and procedures as outlined in the SIG employee handbook and the SIG code of professional conduct.
+- Adheres to policies and procedures as outlined in the SIG Employee Handbook, SIG Day Employee Manual, and the SIG Code of Professional Conduct.

-- Supervises, accompanies, and participates in daily schedule of academic, recreational, and social interactions (i.e. meals) with students
+- Supervises, accompanies, and participates in daily schedule of academic, recreational, and social interactions with students, including classroom, lunch, and activity times.

-- Coordinates and communicates student medical needs and emergencies with the Director and Instructors as necessary
+- Coordinates and communicates student medical needs and emergencies with site leadership.

 Physical Characteristics of a Program Assistant

-- Picks up to 20 lbs occasionally, up to 10 lbs frequently, and/or a negligible amount of pounds constantly to move objects.
-Physical demands are in excess of sitting, and require walking or standing to a significant degree.
-The Program Assistant moves throughout the campus with an assigned group of children; this requires him to climb stairs, stoop, kneel, crouch, reach, and work with his hands often.
+- The Program Assistant will exert up to 20 lbs of force occasionally, and/or up to 10 lbs of force frequently, and/or a negligible amount of force constantly to move objects.
+Physical demands are in excess of sitting and require walking or standing to a significant degree.
+The Program Assistant is required to move throughout the campus or building on a routine basis.

-- Adequate hearing requires ability to receive and give detailed information through oral communication.
+- Hearing used for those activities that require ability to receive and give detailed information through oral communication.

-instructors, or facility staff.
-In these activities she conveys detailed or important spoken instructions to other workers and students accurately, loudly, or quickly.
+- Talking is frequent for those activities in which employees must impart oral information to students, parents, both facility and SIG staff.
+In these activities the Program Assistant conveys detailed or important spoken instructions to students and other employees accurately, loudly, or quickly.

-- Visual requirement includes a field of vision to see a large area while keeping the eyes fixed.
+- Visual requirements include far acuity in visual efficiency required in day and dusk conditions.
+A field of vision is needed to see large areas while keeping the eyes fixed.

-- Ability to work with and without air conditioning during the hot and humid weather conditions of the
+- Ability to work with and without air conditioning during hot and humid weather conditions of the summer.

 Summer Institute for the Gifted is an equal opportunity employer.